we-dad/SambosaShop/README.md

 ## How to Play

+1. **Press Start** on the title screen to begin.
-- **Fold the dough**: click and drag from an edge of the dough.
+2. **Fold the dough**: click and drag from an edge of the dough.
-- **Pick up filling**: hold the mouse button on a meat or cheese piece, move it over the dough, release to drop.
+3. **Pick up filling**: hold the mouse button on a meat or cheese piece, move it over the dough, release to drop.
-- **Submit**: when your samosa matches the order, click the Submit button.
+4. **Submit**: when your samosa matches the order, click the Submit button.

-- The game lasts 60 seconds.
+The game lasts 60 seconds.
 Serve as many customers as you can.
+When time runs out, your score is shown and you can restart.

 ## Architecture